 Across the road from our Greek taverna is a competitor.
 One that started life as a tacky sports bar, selling low-quality cocktails and naff pizza.
 On seeing the success of its neighbour, and how it expanded so rapidly, the owner decided to create his own restaurant.
 But never really understanding how to.

-If you're going to look at why others are successful, and emulate what they're doing, then you might struggle.
-A business that continually copies the competition on a superficial level isn't really doing anything different or focusing on what it could do better.
+If you're going to look at why others are successful, and emulate what they're doing, then you might also struggle.
+Because a business that continually copies the competition on a superficial level isn't really doing anything different or focusing on what it could do better.

 It's not providing an adequate service

-During our last meal at the Greek taverna, we sat and watched four tables get increasingly agitated by a lack of attention.
-Their drinks orders hadn't been taken.
-Or they'd been waiting to ask for the bill.
+During our last meal at the Greek Taverna, we sat and watched four tables get increasingly agitated by a lack of attention.
+Some drinks orders hadn't been taken.
+Others had been waiting to ask for the bill.
 For us, we sat (out of loyalty) for nearly an hour, waiting for someone, anyone to stop by our table and see if we needed anything else.

 Customers like to know what's going on.
 Much like diners at a restaurant, you don't want to ever give them the opportunity to get up from their table and approach you for the bill.